stefmolin/data-morph/README.md

 In this example, we morphed the built-in panda `Dataset` into the star `Shape`.
 Be sure to try out the other built-in options:

-* The `DataLoader.AVAILABLE_DATASETS` attribute contains a list of available datasets, which are also visualized in the `DataLoader` documentation.
+* The `DataLoader.AVAILABLE_DATASETS` attribute contains a list of available datasets, which are also visualized in the `DataLoader` documentation [here](https://stefaniemolin.com/data-morph/stable/api/data_morph.data.loader.html#data_morph.data.loader.DataLoader).

-* The `ShapeFactory.AVAILABLE_SHAPES` attribute contains a list of available shapes, which are also visualized in the `ShapeFactory` documentation.
+* The `ShapeFactory.AVAILABLE_SHAPES` attribute contains a list of available shapes, which are also visualized in the `ShapeFactory` documentation [here](https://stefaniemolin.com/data-morph/stable/api/data_morph.shapes.factory.html#data_morph.shapes.factory.ShapeFactory).

 ## Data Morph in the Classroom